Dashboard filters and parameters

 A flexible filter type that will let you create either a dropdown menu or an input box to filter on any category field in your cards.
 Options include:

-Dashboard filters apply across all dashboard tabs, though for each filter you add, you’ll need to tell Metabase which column the filter should update for each card.
+For each widget that you add, you’ll need to tell Metabase which column the filter should update for each card.

 Click on a card’s dropdown menu to select the field that you want the widget to filter on.